walkerke/tidycensus/README.md

 install.packages("tidycensus")
 ```

+## In version 0.8.1:

+* tidycensus now includes support for the Census Bureau Population Estimates API.
+Please see https://walkerke.github.io/tidycensus/articles/other-datasets.html for examples of how to use these new features.

+* Important internal changes to ensure that tidycensus continues to work with upcoming changes to Census API endpoints.

+* Several internal improvements and bug fixes.
+Please see the closed issues at https://github.com/walkerke/tidycensus/issues for a list.

 ## In version 0.4.6:

 * Bug fixed that was causing GEOIDs for some states to be converted to NA on certain Linux platforms